The Red Mill (film): Plot

-Gretchen goes back home when she is scared after Tina's mouse ran into her shoe.
+Gretchen goes back home when she is scared after Tina's mouse runs into her shoe.
 Meanwhile, Caesar overhears someone saying Gretchen will inherit her grandfather's estate the day she marries and immediately informs Dennis.
 Jacop climbs on a ladder leading to Gretchen's room to reunite with her.
 Dennis sees this and thinks Jacop is kissing the same girl he kissed.
 He is mad and throws a stone to him, making him fall off his ladder through the window of the tavern.

 Tina comes up, still dressed up as Gretchen, and tells Dennis Jacop was a relative and it was only a formal kiss.
 She promises to elope with him in the morning.
 The next day, Gretchen is forced to marry the governor.
 She begs Tina to save her, before she leaves with her father.
 Tina eventually scares everyone away with her mouse, and sneaks off with Gretchen.
 Gretchen is soon reunited with Jacop, but Tina is left being chased by both the wedding guests and the burgomaster.

 Willem finds her hiding in the tavern and locks her up in a mill, which is rumored to be haunted by ghosts.
 Tina is scared, but Dennis comes after her and protects himself with a gun.
 An accident causes him to shoot Tina in the back.
 They kiss and are happy, but find out Willem is after them with a shotgun.
 Dennis and Tina escape through a window and can now finally love each other carefree.